matrix-org/matrix-spec-proposals/specification/modules/push.rst

 Actions
 +++++++
-All rules have an associated list of 'actions'.
+All rules have an associated list of ``actions``.
 An action affects if and how a notification is delivered for a matching event.
-This standard defines the following actions, although if Home servers wish to support more, they are free to do so:

-notify
+The following actions are defined:

+``notify``
-  This causes each matching event to generate a notification. dont_notify
+  This causes each matching event to generate a notification.
+``dont_notify``
-  Prevents this event from generating a notification coalesce
+  This prevents this event from generating a notification ``coalesce``
-  This enables notifications for matching events but activates Home Server specific behaviour to intelligently coalesce multiple events into a single notification.
-Not all Home Servers may support this.
-Those that do not should treat it as the 'notify' action. set_tweak
+  This enables notifications for matching events but activates homeserver specific behaviour to intelligently coalesce multiple events into a single notification.
+Not all homeservers may support this.
+Those that do not support it should treat it as the ``notify`` action.
+``set_tweak``
-  Sets an entry in the 'tweaks' dictionary key that is sent in the notification poke.
-This takes the form of a dictionary with a 'set_tweak' key whose value is the name of the tweak to set.
-It may also have a 'value' key which is the value to which it should be set.
+  Sets an entry in the ``tweaks`` dictionary key that is sent in the notification request.
+This takes the form of a dictionary with a ``set_tweak`` key whose value is the name of the tweak to set.
+It may also have a ``value`` key which is the value to which it should be set.

 Actions that have no parameters are represented as a string.
 Otherwise, they are